 Playwright David A. Miller is going to be writing plays inspired by Danville and he would love to hear your story to serve as inspiration.
-Join David for a beer, a quiet chat, or some snacks at one of these Tell Me A Story sessions at local establishments (Thomas Beaver Public Library, Old Forge Brewing Company, and Danville Business Alliance) has morphed into Remote Sessions!
+What began as in-person Tell Me A Story sessions at local establishments (Thomas Beaver Public Library, Old Forge Brewing Company, and Danville Business Alliance) has morphed into Remote Sessions!
 Pull up a virtual chair and share a story in one of two ways:

 |Option #1: Tell Me A Story via Survey|

 Take the Tell Me A Story Survey by clicking here.

 |Option #2: Tell Me A Story via Phone Call|